scipp/beamlime/docs/user-guide/dream-demo.md

 - Changing units of edges probably does not work everywhere either.
 - There is no indication of stopped workflows in the plots.
   Click "Remove" to remove a plot item.

+### Monitors

+The fake monitors are not based on a simulation but simply show a Gaussian distribution of values around a mean value.

+#### Known issues

+- Pan/Zoom state resets with every update.

 ## Troubleshooting